 For more information on LASIK:

-For information on LASIK and Laser Vision Correction, or to schedule a no obligation complimentary consultation call: 936-539-4500 or email us at email@example.com.
+For information on LASIK and Laser Vision Correction, or to schedule a no obligation complimentary consultation call: 936-539-8014 or email us at [email protected].

 In the past, glasses and contact lenses were the only options available to correct refractive vision problems such as nearsightedness, farsightedness and astigmatism.
 With advancements in technologies, lasers can now be used to gently sculpt these prescription corrections directly onto the eye.
 Patients who have relied on eyewear or contact lenses for years are often astonished at their ability to see objects clearly across the room or to read a clock sometimes just minutes after one of these procedures.
 These procedures are collectively known as Laser Vision Correction.
 LASIK is the most common of these.
 There are also variations of LASIK including custom LASIK, wavefront-guided LASIK, blade-free all laser LASIK, and Advanced Surface Ablation.